bandprotocol/bandchain/helpers/cron-requester/README.md

 ## 📦 Prerequisite

 You need to create a `config.json` file in your machine.
+Note that all the fields are mandatory, except `cronPattern` and `requestInterval`.

 See example [`config.json`](./config.json) for an example of requesting data from Band's GuanYu [devnet](https://guanyu-devnet.cosmoscan.io/) every 5 minutes: